dakr11/PRPL/README.md

 ### Symmetries
 [impact of fields orientation on plasma breakdown](http://golem.fjfi.cvut.cz/wiki/TrainingCourses/Universities/CTU.cz/PRPL/2015-2016/AdamSem/index)

 ## Technical limits
->*Is it even achievable with current version of plasma position stabilization?*
+>*Is it even achievable with the current version of plasma position stabilization?*

 As mentioned earlier, the discharge duration is influenced by various factors and one important consideration is the possible amount of stored electrical energy used to drive a plasma current, i.e. the capacity $C_{CD}$.
-(E.g. in the case of the discharge \#39125 the current started decreasing during the discharge - ==Do we even have any example of 'ramp down'?== )
+(E.g. in the case of the discharge \#39125 the current started decreasing during the discharge - *Do we even have any examples of 'ramp down'?* )

-==What does the current top determine?==
+*What does the current top determine?*